Actualizado

 • When using Genvoya (contains TAF) or Stribild, (contains TDF), monitor estimated creatinine clearance (CrCl), urine glucose, and urine protein at baseline and every 3 to 6 months while on therapy.
 In patients who are at risk of renal impairment, also monitor serum phosphate.
 Patients with an increase in serum creatinine levels >0.4 mg/dL should be closely monitored for renal safety.

-• Screen patients for hepatitis B virus (HBV) infection before using FTC, TDF, or TAF.
-Severe acute exacerbation of HBV can occur when FTC, TDF, or TAF are discontinued; therefore, monitor hepatic function for several months after stopping therapy with FTC, TDF, or TAF.
+• Screen patients for hepatitis B virus (HBV) infection before initiating FTC, TDF, or TAF.
+Severe acute exacerbation of HBV can occur when FTC, TDF, or TAF are discontinued.
+In patients with HBV, monitor hepatic function for several months after stopping therapy with FTC, TDF, or TAF.

 • For information on crushing and cutting tablets, see the Information on Crushing and Liquid Drug Formulations table from Toronto General Hospital.